DevenBL/whisper_mic/README.md

 ## Available models and languages

 There are five model sizes, four with English-only versions, offering speed and accuracy tradeoffs.
-Below are the names of the available models and their approximate memory requirements and relative speed.
+Below are the names of the available models and their approximate memory requirements and relative speed. *for cpu inference ram requirement is the same as vram requirement

 |  Size  | Parameters | English-only model | Multilingual model | Required VRAM | Relative speed |